SamuelEarl/fanny-pack-ui-old/src/routes/+page.svelte.md

 Component-based frameworks, like SvelteKit, will namespace styles for you, which helps to implement scalable CSS.
 But it's not foolproof.
 You can still create non-scalable CSS easily.
 Here are just a few issues that you might run into with non-scalable CSS approaches, even when using component-based frameworks:

+* Adding more namespaced styles in an effort to update your CSS without breaking CSS that already exists will only increase the CSS file size.
+That's a bad practice.
 * What if your company wants to do a redesign?
 How will all the pages that have isolated styles get redesigned without styling each page individually?
 * How can you ensure that other developers on your team are styling their pages following your company's design system?
 Unless developers are carefully referencing your company's design guide they could easily stray from the design system.
 And how many developers do you think carefully reference a company's design guide, especially when they are under pressure to get a feature out?
 * How do you onboard new developers if you don't have a standard way to style your pages?
 How would they get trained to handle CSS styles?
-You could have a mess of CSS styles on each page that don't follow any standard practices.
+You could have a mess of CSS styles on each page or component that don't follow any standard practices.

 To understand the value of CSS coding standards through the use of utility classes, consider the following example from [codyhouse.co](https://codyhouse.co/blog/post/css-grid-layout-vs-framework-grid) about different ways to handle grid layouts: